romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ## 5 Tectonic summary

-We attempt below to provide a brief summary of the origin and evolution of the ultramafic massifs that takes into account field observations, tectono-thermal and geochronological constraints consolidated from the different HP units of the Cabo Ortegal Complex.
+We attempt below to provide a brief summary of the origin and evolution of the ultramafic massifs that takes into account field observations, tectono-thermal and geochronological constraints consolidated from the different HP-HT units of the Cabo Ortegal Complex.

 ### 5.1 Magmatic history: a peri-Gondwanan volcanic arc

 Many lines of evidence indicate that the ultramafic massifs record magmatic activity in a subduction-related environment.
 The layered pyroxenite-dunite-chromitite association of the *Herbeira* massif more specifically point to the intrusion of two batches of primitive picritic/boninitic melts in a lithospheric arc root (Moreno et al. 2001, Tilhac et al. 2016).
 Accordingly, a continental volcanic arc setting was suggested for the granulite protoliths (Peucat et al. 1990) and the occurrence of ultramafic cumulates comparable to arclogites is also compatible with this interpretation.
 Such a lithological sequence is indeed observed in the deep sections of young and modern arc (Ducea et al. 2021, and references therein).

-> NOTE: Your Harker diagram would nicely fit here to illustrate this.
+> NOTE GEOCH: Your Harker diagram would nicely fit here to illustrate this.
 By the way, I was wondering how to explain the fact that the ultamafic cumulates only occur in contact with Uzal but then I checked agin Sergio's and Brown et al. papers where "eclogites sensu lato" are mapped also along the E boundaries of Limo and Herbeira, similarly to the pyrigarnite next to Uzal?
 What do you think about this?

 In the nearby Bragança Complex in Portugal, an arc environment was proposed for the origin of the chromitites  (Bridges et al. 1995).
 Many lithological features of the *Herbeira* massif are similar to the Jijal ultramafic section of the famous Kohistan arc complex in Pakistan, where pyroxenites preserving dunite lenses have also been interpreted as partial replacement of peridotite (Burg et al., 1998; Garrido et al., 2007).
 Accordinglty, the chromitites from Cabo Ortegal and Bragança compositionally overlap those of the Jijal Complex (Moreno et al. 2001).

-> NOTE: Perhaps move one of the chromitite plots adding the comparison with Bragança and Kohistan.
+> NOTE GEOCH: Perhaps move one of the chromitite plots adding the comparison with Bragança and Kohistan.

 In this model, the nature and location of the crust-mantle transition remains unclear.
 Two main alternatives can be envisaged:
 - According to Moreno et al. (2001), it is located at the base of the layered pyroxenite-dunite-chromitite association, which is assumed to be in tectonic contact along Trans-Herbeira Fault (THF) against the eastern, harzburgitic part of the *Herbeira* massif.